Some parents know their babies will be born premature. Others are surprised when they go into labor early.

 Whether or not you learned ahead of time about the neonatal intensive care unit (NICU) -- where preemies go for treatment after they're born -- you'll learn quickly as your baby receives care there.

-He'll be in good hands as he's treated by doctors, nurses -- and at most hospitals today, you.
+They'll be in good hands as they are treated by doctors, nurses -- and at most hospitals today, you.

 You may not have heard of neonatologists before.
 They're pediatricians who specialize in treating newborns and preemies in the NICU.